The LA Late-Night Delivery GuideIt’s late and you’re hungry - don’t worry, you can still get some pad Thai.

 It’s 10:00pm.
-You’re hungry, and you don’t feel like heating up that bag of Trader Joe’s dumplings that’s been in your fridge since 2017 (seriously, just throw them out already).
+You’re hungry, and you don’t feel like heating up that bag of Trader Joe’s dumplings that’s been in your fridge since 2017 (seriously, just throw it out already).
 But you don’t have to drive somewhere - or even put on pants, for that matter - to eat something good tonight.
-So order delivery.
-This guide has everything from spicy bossam and excellent tacos to some of LA’s best pizza, all available for delivery until at least 10pm - and as late as 5am.
+Just order delivery instead.
+This guide has everything from spicy bossam and excellent tacos to some of LA’s best pizza, all available for delivery until at least 10pm - and (well) beyond.

-Thai Town’s all-night spot Crispy Pork Gang is open during quarantine at (nearly) every hour you could reasonably want to eat, doing delivery until 5am.
+Thai Town’s all-night spot Crispy Pork Gang is open during quarantine at every hour you could reasonably want to eat.
 Your order here should involve the namesake crispy pork, either with basil leaves, in the Gang Noodle (shrimp, pork, and broiled egg over noodles), or in the che po (roasted duck, BBQ pork, and crispy pork over rice).
 If you want something sweet, order the fried banana, too.

 There’s a good chance that whatever kind of craving you’re having late at night, it involves something fried.
 Fortunately, most things at Dave’s Hot Chicken are fried, and they’re all pretty damn good, too.
-They’re open until 11pm during the week - midnight on weekends - making hot chicken that’s (almost) as good as any you’ll find in town.
+Just about every location is open until 12am on weekends (and 11pm during the week), making hot chicken that’s (almost) as good as any you’ll find in town.
 Get some cheese fries to balance out the spice of the tender/slider combo platter you’re going to be ordering.

 When Hollywood vegan/Southern spot Doomie’s opens at 9am on Fridays, they don’t close again until Sunday night.
+During the week, they’re open from 11am-12am (the next day, of course).
 So whether you’re craving a vegan chicken parm at 6pm for dinner, or a drunk order of chili mac at ten hours later, they’ll be there for you.
 They’ve also got an attached vegan Mexican spot (Doomie’s Next Mex) that’s open until midnight (1am Thursday-Sunday), too.

 Garage Pizza is an extremely reliable Eastside late-night destination.
 And this NY-style spot isn’t going to let you down during quarantine, either.
-They’re open until 2am daily for pick-up and delivery (4am on Friday and Saturday), and making massive, thin crust pies.
+They’re open for pick-up until 3:30am on weekends (and offer delivery until 1:30am seven days a week), and making massive, thin crust pies.
 The pepperoni is our favorite here - it’s appropriately greasy, which is ideal for putting you straight to bed late at night.

 A classic Mexican spot in Venice, La Cabaña is open until 11pm nightly for takeout and delivery.
 They’ve got everything we love about the restaurant for delivery (except the mariachi band that plays on the roof).
 That means chiles rellenos, $12 double margaritas, and tiny churro bites with chocolate sauce.
 Put some Pedro Infante on, close your eyes, and you’ll believe you’re out on their back patio.